 What measures have been enacted in response to COVID-19?

 decrees have been enacted, further restricting citizens' freedom of movement and commercial activities.
-An overview of the Decrees is provided below.
+Since then, restrictions have been gradually lifted.

-The latest decree was enacted on 16 May 2020 and provides for the lifting of the lockdown, subject to compliance with certain rules.
-In particular:
+The latest decree was enacted on 11 June 2020 and provides for the re-opening of the few businesses still subject to lockdown, providing that they comply with certain rules.
+By way of recap:

-(ii) All restaurants, café and shops can re-open from 20 May 2020, providing that they are able to ensure a security distance of at least 1 meter between customers.
+(ii) All restaurants, café and shops re-opened from 20 May 2020 (provided that they can ensure a security distance of at least one metre among customers).

 Anyone who is infected by COVID-19 must stay isolated at home in the so-called "fiduciary quarantine".
 Violating such quarantine is deemed a crime under Italian Criminal law.